 In Early Years children will be exposed to the understanding of internet safety as they explore the world around them and how technology is an everyday part of their learning and understanding of the world.
 They will begin to use devices such as iPads to access digital content and explore and retrieve information.
 They will use physical resources such as Beebots and Code-a-pillars to begin to explore the concept of algorithms.

-In Key Stage 1 the children will begin to understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions.
+In Key Stage One, the children will begin to understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions.
 They will be taught to create and debug simple programs and use logical reasoning to predict the behaviour of simple programs.
 This will be taught through a combination of digital programs and physical resources.
 They will be shown how to use a range of technology purposefully to create, organise, store, manipulate and retrieve digital content as well as recognise common uses of information technology beyond school.
-They will be taught to use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns about content or contact on the internet or other online technologies.
-Children in Key Stage 1 will be introduced to their Google account and the wide range of Google Apps.
+They will be taught to use technology safely and respectfully, keeping personal information private; identify where to go for help and support when they have concerns.
+Children in Key Stage One, will be introduced to their Google account and the wide range of Google Apps.
 They will become familiar with logging into these accounts and accessing learning on different devices.
 Each of these skills will be taught through exciting half termly units.